Office Location: 400 Poydras Tower, Poydras St Suite 1975, New Orleans, LA 70130

 You have every right to ride your bike safely in and around New Orleans.
 Just because a driver is in a hurry or simply views cyclists as an annoyance, is no excuse for causing you harm.
 Even if you choose to wear a helmet, reflective gear, and protective clothing, all it takes is a second for a driver’s eyes to leave the road.
 A second is all it takes for your life to change due to no fault of your own.

-At the Stewart J. Guss, Injury Accident Lawyers, we offer free case evaluations.
+At the Stewart J. Guss, Personal Injury Lawyers, we offer free case evaluations.
 Should we decide to proceed with litigation, there is no charge unless we secure compensation for you.
 You have nothing to lose by calling us or by contacting us online.
 The sooner we review your case, the better.
 We must decide upon a course of action and pursue litigation before the statute of limitations expires.

 A violent collision between a car and your bicycle can leave you in the hospital for a very long time.
 When an aggressive insurance company representative waves an attractive settlement offer in front of you, it probably looks enticing.
 It is during this time of great stress, worry, and physical pain, however, that you should not make important financial decisions.

 The insurance company wants your case to go away, quickly.
 Their number one interest is not you but rather the best interest of the company.
-While the initial settlement offer may seem like a lot of money for you and your family, chances are it isn’t enough.
-While each case is different, you may be entitled to financial compensation for your medical bills, lost wages, and pain and suffering.
+While the initial bicycle accident settlement offer may seem like a lot of money for you and your family, chances are it isn’t enough.
+While each case is different, you may be entitled to financial compensation for your medical bills, property damage, lost wages, and pain and suffering.

 Catastrophic injuries often result in a need for a lifetime of medical care.
 Healthcare costs continue to escalate, costing patients thousands if not millions each year.
 No one should suffer such financial stress because another driver failed to share the road.